idowolf/image-tagging/README.md

 4. **Configure the Backend to Use the LLava Model**

     - Update the `LLM_SERVER_URL` environment variable in the `.env` file with the URL of your LLava model server.

+### Setting Up and Hosting MongoDB on Localhost

+    - Visit the MongoDB installation page [here](https://docs.mongodb.com/manual/installation/) and follow the instructions to install MongoDB and host it locally for your specific operating system.
+Adjust `MONGO_DB_URI` in the `.env` file if necessary.

 ## Project Structure Details